fhiso/legacy-format/iri-data-model.md

 ### `elf:BINARY_OBJECT`

 Binary object was in GEDCOM 5.5 but removed from GEDCOM 5.5.1.
 Implementations *should* be able to parse them, but *should not* generate new binary objects.

+{.ednote} The definition of the base-64 encoding used the terminology "byte" when GEDCOM had elsewhere defined its stream as consisting of characters, not bytes.
+It is unclear to me if it is possible to follow the spec for an encoding that does not permit byte 0xFF as a single character.

 Supertype
 :   `[elf:Structure]`